timjogorman/RicherEventDescription/guidelines.md

-In addition, we have made one specific regulation involving the use of CONTAINS: All test results or observations are to be linked to the test which generated them (their narrative container) using a CONTAINS relation,\textit{ assuming there is actually temporal containment}.
+In addition, we have made one specific regulation involving the use of CONTAINS: All test results or observations are to be linked to the test which generated them (their narrative container) using a CONTAINS relation, *assuming there is actually temporal containment*.
 This is not always intuitive, because as humans with some inferencing ability, we realize that the tumor likely existed before the CT scan which revealed it, but from a machine-learning perspective, it is